calligraffiti/klei/README.md

 # Klei
-A very delicate and slightly unusual roman serif typeface, dedicated to my wife, and the great Dutch and American type designers.

 Klei began as a Valentines card for my beloved wife Alisa.
 I had hand drawn the letters in her name, and three years later, from those glyphs, this font was born.
 Her childhood nickname growing up was Clay, and being that this font is so influenced by the dutch masters, of course it had do be called Klei; the Dutch word for Clay.